RichieWan9/decompile/README.md

   It is same as sample 3, except looking for framework odex files from the specified directory.

+  5.
+      decompile framework-res.apk

+  It will decompile framework resources.

+  6.
+      decompile framework.jar

+  It will decompile framework code.

 Author:
   Written by Richie Wang